|

 that he was nowhe was almost certainclose to sea level.

 This is clearly not a way out, he thought.
-I must go back.
+I must go

-He turned on his heeland an overwhelming feeling of sorrowof
+He turned on his heel, and an overwhelming feeling of sorrowof

-someone else's raw emotionassailed him.
-He peered into the
+someone else's raw emotionsassailed him.
+He peered

-into hands, clasped together, begging.
+and into hands, clasped together, begging.

 The dead, he thought.
 The dead want me to keep going down.